cabaletta/baritone/INSTALL.md

   - Windows: ``gradlew build``
   - Mac/Linux: ``./gradlew build``
 - The build should be exported into ``/build/libs/baritone-X.Y.Z.jar``

-### Cutting Edge Release
-If you want to trust @Plutie#9079, you can download an automatically generated build of the latest commit from his Jenkins server, found <a href="https://plutiejenkins.leijurv.com/job/baritone/lastSuccessfulBuild/">here</a>.

 ## Placing Baritone in the libraries directory
 ``/libraries`` is a neat directory in your <a href="https://minecraft.gamepedia.com/.minecraft">Minecraft Installation Directory</a>